nehaahuja2021/ecomtrial/README.md

 Day 4) End point API for products page done.
 Also Add to cart feature added.

-Day 5) User can add products and can see his products added to cart.
+Day 5) User can add products and can see his products added to cart.Login-Logout working.